Published February 28, 2023

 The resulting fabric was highly elastic, stretchy, and durable, making it well-suited for use in a wide range of products, including athletic gear, swimwear, and lingerie.
 DuPont trademarked the fabric as Lycra in 1959, and it quickly became a popular material for clothing and other applications.

-Spandex and polyester are both synthetic fabrics, but they have some important differences.
+Spandex and polyester are both man-made fabrics, but they have some important differences.

 Spandex is a stretchy synthetic fabric that is commonly used for athletic gear due to its unique properties that make it well-suited for use during exercise and sports activities.
 Here are some of the ways spandex is used for athletic gear and why it is beneficial: